Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 Occupational Health & Safety Committee Part 2

-The OH&S Part 2 course has been designed to allow participants to pick up where our OH&S Part 1 leaves off and further develops the concepts, tools and resources needed to tackle advanced OH&S issues.
+The OH&S Part 2 course has been designed to allow participants to pick up where our OH&S Part 1 leaves off to further develop the concepts, tools and resources needed to tackle advanced OH&S issues.

 In this course participants will:

-- Discuss legal requirements (Provincial & Federal) and the elements of an effective health & safety program. • Learn how to research and utilize OH&S Legislation.
+- Discuss legal requirements (provincial & federal) and the elements of an effective health & safety program;

-- Learn hazard control principles, setting priorities, hierarchy of controls & developing effective recommendations.
+- Learn hazard control principles, setting priorities, hierarchy of controls and developing effective recommendations;

 Audience: OH&S Committee Members, Managers and Worker Representatives.

-Prerequisite: Completion of the OH&S Part 1 course is required before taking this course.
+Prerequisite: Completion of the OH&S Part 1 course is recommended before taking this course.

 *Federal OH&S Legislation specific version and Healthcare version available on request.